 The University of Stirling became the first Scottish university to win a ‘Sports University of the Year’ award from the 2020 Times and Sunday Times University Guide this year, cementing its position as a UK leader in sports performance, research and education.
 World class facilities and constant innovation from the University have created a strong environment for training, playing and staying healthy.

-Learn more about why Stirling was named ‘University of the Year’ for sport below and if you are an international student interested in applying and studying in Scotland, arrange a free consultation with SI-UK in London or Manchester today.
+Learn more about why Stirling was named ‘University of the Year’ for sport below and if you are an international student interested in applying and studying in Scotland, arrange a free consultation with SI-UK today.

 Five Reasons why Stirling is the Sports University of the Year